 Membership.

-The respondent may elect for the university conduct board to adjudicate charges involving prohibited behaviors listed in rule 3335-23-04 of the Administrative Code, except paragraph (A) (academic misconduct).
+The respondent may elect for the University Conduct Board to adjudicate charges involving prohibited behaviors listed in rule 3335-23-04 of the Administrative Code, except paragraph (A) (academic misconduct).
 The director of student conduct will recommend members for approval as follows:

-Fifteen faculty and/or staff members appointed by the vice president of student life for three year terms;
+Fifteen faculty and/or staff members appointed by the Vice President of Student Life for three-year terms;

-Fifteen undergraduate student members, appointed by undergraduate student government for two year terms;
+Fifteen undergraduate student members, appointed by Undergraduate Student Government for two-year terms;

-Six graduate student members, appointed by the council of graduate students for two year terms;
+Six graduate student members, appointed by the Council of Graduate Students for two-year terms;

-Four professional student members, appointed by the inter-professional council, for two year terms; and
+Four professional student members, appointed by the Inter-Professional Council, for two-year terms; and

 The director of student conduct or designee shall serve as board coordinator ex-officio without vote.